 A non-exhaustive list of courses in English suitable for the German Studies minor.

-The German business concentration requires two three-credit courses (6 credits), counting simultaneously toward the German major or minors:
+The professional concentration requires two three-credit courses (6 credits), taught in German, counting simultaneously toward the German major or minors:

 - GERM2005 Germany in Europe Today (3 credits)

 Students majoring or minoring in German Studies can apply in the fall semester for popular internships, which place Boston College students with companies in Germany or Austria every summer.
-Inquire about the internship, for which you may receive one course credit (GERM5501), by contacting Ursula Mangoubi in Lyons 201G, email@example.com.
+Past students have even had two internships in different summers.
+Inquire about the internship, for which you may receive one course credit, by contacting Ursula Mangoubi in Lyons 201G, email@example.com.

-Students are encouraged to spend a year or a semester at the Wirtschaftsuniversität Wien (Vienna University of Economics and Business), the Frankfurt School of Finance & Management, or the Ingolstadt School of Management affiliated with our partner university, the Catholic University of Eichstätt-Ingolstadt.
+Internships can be arranged to precede or follow a year or a semester of study abroad without the need to leave Europe.
+Business students are encouraged to attend the Wirtschaftsuniversität Wien (Vienna University of Economics and Business) or the Ingolstadt School of Management affiliated with our partner university the Catholic University of Eichstätt-Ingolstadt.
+Students in other fields should consult with faculty members about the best academic options for their study goals.

 Honors Program in German Studies